Table of Contents

 Talk to your vet and establish insulin levels and how they correlate to blood sugar readings for your dog.

 Diabetic dogs who vomit after eating will generally require between 25% to 50% of their usual insulin injection.

-Not all diabetic dogs require supplements and not all of the supplements above need to be given to see any benefit.
-If you do choose to use supplements, it is crucial that you talk with your vet about the right dosage of each supplement for your dog.
+Not all dogs with diabetes require supplements, and not all supplements need to be given to see any benefit.
+If you do choose to use pet supplements, you must talk with your vet about the right dosage of each supplement for your dog.

-Most dog owners have a habit of giving their dogs table scraps, extra treats, and other food-based treats.
-For diabetic dogs, this type of indiscriminate feeding can have serious consequences so it is important to know what your dog eats and when they eat it.
+For diabetic dogs, this type of indiscriminate feeding can have serious consequences, so it is important to know what your dog eats and when they eat it.

-Even a single treat can create an imbalance in your dog’s blood sugar!
+Even a single treatment can create an imbalance in your dog’s blood sugar.

 If you live with family members or have a friend care for your dog, make them aware of your dog’s diabetes.

 Make sure that everyone is aware of the consequences of indiscriminately feeding a diabetic dog.